 The fashion industry is rapidly evolving and increasingly relying on data to better align itself with consumer preferences, analyze competitors, and improve product strategy.
 Many boutique agencies are already working on fashion data analysis to cater to the growing demand for data-driven decision making by fashion brands and marketplaces.

 This post presents the visualizations created by analyzing web data extracted (via PromptCloud’s in-house crawling solution) from popular fashion retailer Vero Moda™.

 The data set was created by crawling more than 1.8 million product data from the retail website for the European region.
 Although there are about 20 different data fields, here are the important ones selected for this analysis:

 Read on to explore the charts created by analyzing Vero Moda fashion product data and above-mentioned data fields.

 It is a common practice for any retailer to launch separate brands in order to have different product positioning.
 The following chart shows the other brands under the Vero Moda™ umbrella brand.

 We can see that “Noisy May”, “Junarose”, “Vero Moda Aware” are the top three brand variants with the majority of products.
 Note than Noisy May is positioned as an unconventional jeans-based brand.

-“You can have any color as long as it’s back” — a famous quote from Henry Ford.
+“You can have any colour as long as it’s back” — a famous quote from Henry Ford.
 And this applies to fashion as well.
-We see that black color wins by a huge margin and the other popular colors are “denim”, “white”, “night sky”, and “misty rose”.
+We see that black colour wins by a huge margin and the other popular colours are “denim”, “white”, “night sky”, and “misty rose”.

-Which of the Europen nations command the maximum number of product listings?
+Which of the European nations commands the maximum number of product listings?
 Based on the data, we see Spain, Belgium, Denmark, Netherlands, and Ireland are the ones with the maximum number of listings.